 A Trustee may resign upon written notice to the REIT and/or may be removed by a resolution passed by a majority of the Voting Unitholders.
 A vacancy created by the removal or resignation of a Trustee may be filled at the same meeting of Voting Unitholders, failing which it may be filled by the remaining Trustees.
-The Declaration of Trust provides that, subject to its terms and conditions, the Board of Trustees will have full, absolute and exclusive power, control and authority over the assets of the REIT and over the affairs of the REIT to the same extent as if the Trustees were the sole and absolute legal and beneficial owners of the assets of the REIT, exercise any and all rights, powers and privileges that could be exercised by a legal and beneficial owner thereof.
+The Declaration of Trust provides that, subject to its terms and conditions, the Board of Trustees will have full, absolute and exclusive power, control and authority over the assets of the REIT and over the affairs of the REIT to the same extent as if the Trustees were the sole and absolute legal and beneficial owners of the assets of the REIT and may, in respect of the assets of the REIT, exercise any and all rights, powers and privileges that could be exercised by a legal and beneficial owner thereof.
 Subject to such terms and conditions and the terms and conditions contained in the Management Agreement, the Trustees are responsible for, among other things: